 Fashion Photography & Personal Style: Nicole Rice, the creator of the Instagram page Simplicity City is a huge influence on my Instagram feed and I have written a post about her on here.
 Rice’s archive of fashion photography is amazing!
 I find the way in which fashion photography has developed over the decades really interesting as it shows how perception of style and beauty has changed along with cultural influences.
 It allows us to document changing trends and when and why they reoccur.
 My personal style is influenced so much by this archive.

-I also write for the Fashion and Beauty section at The Sphinx Paper which is a student paper at the University of Liverpool.
+Other blogs: I also write for the Fashion and Beauty section at The Sphinx Paper which is a student paper at the University of Liverpool.
 I have provided a link to my archive in the menu section.
-From September 2017, during my third year of university, I will be the PR Officer/Radio Co-ordinator for the University of Liverpool Feminist Society – I’m so excited to work with an incredible group of people and spread awareness about gender equality.
+From September 2017, during my third year of university, I will be the PR Officer for the University of Liverpool Feminist Society – I’m so excited to work with an incredible group of people and spread awareness about gender equality.
+I am also managing the blog for Just Love Liverpool which is a Non- profit organisation run by Christians and is about helping the homeless and tackling exploitation of workers in the fashion industry as well as further injustices.
+Lastly, I have recently started writing for the Oxfam Fashion blog.